mike-ward/mike-ward.github.io/_posts/2009-06-18-simply-weather-update.md

 ---
 layout: post
 title: 'Simply Weather Update'
 ---
-A couple of nice tweeks for this release.
+A couple of nice tweaks for this release.
 First, the layout has been improved to handle languages other than English better.
 Dutch turns out to be a challenging one to fit in Simply Weather’s small format.
 Here’s an example.

 ![image](/cdn/images/blog/SimplyWeatherUpdate_12F41/image.png)